Chambers Crescent, Malak - Local Area Traffic Management and Liveability Project

 These suburbs form part of Darwin’s Green Belt and Recreational neighbourhood under the Place and Liveability Plan 2050 – and we’d love to hear from you!

-City of Darwin will be upgrading Chambers Crescent, Malak and its surrounding area.
+About the project City of Darwin will be upgrading Chambers Crescent, Malak and its surrounding area.
 Our objective make this area safer for all road users and improve the liveability of the area.
 We would also like to invite the community to co-design the improvements.

 To reduce vehicle speeds and improve safety along Chambers Crescent, the project proposes: